Canadians vote in pandemic election that could cost Trudeau

-TORONTO (AP) — Canadians voted Monday in a tight pandemic election that threatens to knock Prime Minister Justin Trudeau from power.
+TORONTO (AP) — Canadians voted Monday in a tight pandemic election that could weaken Prime Minister Justin Trudeau or reward his government's handling of the pandemic.

-Trudeau gambled on an early election in a bid to win a majority of seats in Parliament.
-But the opposition has been relentless in accusing Trudeau of calling an unnecessary early vote during the pandemic — two years before the deadline — for his own personal ambition
+Trudeau gambled on an early election, trying to capitalize on Canada's position as among the most fully vaccinated countries in the world.
+But the opposition has been relentless in accusing Trudeau of calling an unnecessary early vote — two years before the deadline — for his own personal ambition.

-Polls indicate Trudeau’s Liberal Party is in a tight race with the rival Conservatives: It will likely win the most seats in Parliament, but still fail to get a majority, forcing it to rely on an opposition party to pass legislation.
+Polls indicate Trudeau’s Liberal Party is in a neck-and-neck race with the rival Conservatives.
+The Liberals will likely win the most seats in Parliament, but still fail to get a majority, forcing it to rely on an opposition party to pass legislation.
+And an extremely close outcome could raise questions about Trudeau's judgment and whether he should continue to lead the party long-term.
+A majority win would cement his legacy and leave him in power for another four years.

-“Trudeau made an incredibly stupid error in judgement,” said Robert Bothwell, a professor of Canadian history and international relations at the University of Toronto.

-The 49-year-old channeled the star power of his father, the Liberal icon and late Prime Minister Pierre Trudeau, when he first won in 2015, but a combination of high expectations, scandal and calling the election last month during the pandemic have hurt his brand.
+But a combination of high expectations, scandal and calling the vote during the pandemic have hurt the brand of the 49-year-old prime minister, who channeled the star power of his father, the Liberal icon and late Prime Minister Pierre Trudeau, when he first won election in 2015.

-With polling stations across the country open, Trudeau waited in line to vote with his wife and children in Montreal.
-Conservative leader Erin O’Toole voted with his wife in his local district in Ontario.

-Trudeau is betting that Canadians will reward him for navigating the coronavirus crisis better than most countries did.
-Canada is now one of the most vaccinated nations in the world and Trudeau’s government spent hundreds of billions of dollars to prop up the economy amid lockdowns.

-O'Toole hasn’t require his party’s candidates to be vaccinated and won’t say how many are unvaccinated.
+Conservative leader Erin O'Toole hasn’t required his party’s candidates to be vaccinated and won’t say how many are unvaccinated.
 O'Toole describes vaccination as a personal health decision, but a growing number of vaccinated Canadians are becoming increasingly upset with those who refuse to get vaccinated.

-"He’s more interested in standing up for the rights of anti-vaxxers within his own party than he is in standing up for people who have done the right things and want to get back to normal,” Trudeau said at a campaign stop in Windsor, Ontario, on Friday.
+"We do not need a Conservative government that won’t be able to show the leadership on vaccinations and on science that we need to end this,” Trudeau said at a campaign stop in Montreal on Sunday.

 Trudeau supports making vaccines mandatory for Canadians to travel by air or rail, something the Conservatives oppose.
 And Trudeau has pointed out that Alberta, run by a Conservative provincial government, is in crisis.